Alphabetical Plant Listing

 Soil Drainage Moist but Well-Drained

-Characteristics Cut Flowers, Plant of Merit, Showy
+Characteristics Cut Flowers, Showy

-Landscaping Ideas Beds and Borders, Ground Covers, Patio and Containers, Small Gardens, Underplanting Roses and Shrubs
+Landscaping Ideas Beds And Borders, Ground Covers, Patio And Containers, Small Gardens, Underplanting Roses And Shrubs

 Garden Styles Informal and Cottage, Prairie and Meadow, Traditional Garden